 After 15 minutes without our menu, we decided that it was not worth it and I googled ‘best food in St Helens’.
 Mohr & Smith was the top result so without further hesitation we left and went down the road.
 I am so very glad we did!
 The meal here was the best we had by far throughout our trip in Tassie.
 I started with locally brewed Tasmanian Moo Brew beer and Jarryd had a special brew Kentish Ale, which he rates as possibly the best beer he has ever drunk.
 Off to a good start!

 Entre was the oysters I had been wanting ever since touching down, and they were so extremely fresh and delicious that I was instantly satisfied.
 For mains I had an Indonesian style pork belly with truffled potatoes, beans and the most amazing peanut sauce.
 Jarryd had the Sri Lankan Seafood Curry, again bursting with flavour and fresh seafood.
 If you are in St Helens, eat here.
 I wouldn’t even bother trying anywhere else.

-After dinner, we were straight to bed because the following morning we had a big drive across the state to Cradle Mountain, but of course you will have to wait until next week for that one!
+After dinner, we were straight to bed because the following morning we had a big drive across the state to Cradle Mountain.

 Save it for later: